Clustering Three-Way Data with Outliers: Background

 \subsection{Outlier Detection in Model-Based Clustering}

 Assuming that the data are free of outliers in model-based clustering can have several implications.
 One issue is that the clustering results may be biased towards the outliers.
 Outliers can influence the estimation of the model parameters, which in turn can affect the clustering results.
-For example, if there is a small group of outliers distant from the rest of the data, the clustering algorithm may create a cluster of outliers.
-This would result in a biased clustering solution that does not accurately reflect the underlying structure of the data.
 In addition, outliers, and their effect on the estimated model parameters, may make the clustering results less interpretable.
 When forced to be accommodated into the model, the outliers may move the component means or inflate their variances.
 This may lead one to draw inaccurate conclusions about the properties of each cluster.

 In model-based clustering, there are three main approaches to handling outliers: outlier-inclusion, outlier identification, and outlier trimming.
 Outlier-inclusion methods, such as the one proposed by \cite{banfield93}, include outliers in an additional uniform component over the convex hull.
 This approach can be effective if the outliers are not cluster-specific and appear more like noise.
 Alternatively, if the outliers are cluster-specific and symmetric about the component-wise means, we can accommodate them by clustering with heavy-tailed distributions \citep[e.g.,][]{peel00, sun10, dang15, bagnato17, tomarchio22b}.
 This concept has been extended to matrix-variate mixtures by \cite{tomarchio20}.
 Finally, we can include outliers in the model through the use of contaminated distributions.
 For multivariate Gaussian clusters with outliers, \cite{punzo16b} separate each cluster into two components --- the `good' points with density $\phi(\vecx\mid\vecmu_g,\vecSigma_g)$, and the `bad' points with density $\phi(\vecx\mid\vecmu_g,\eta_g\vecSigma_g)$.
 Each component has the same centre, but the `bad' points have a larger variance, where $\eta_g >1$.
 The principle of clustering with contaminated distributions has been extended to other multivariate distributions \citep[e.g.,][]{morris19, melnykov21, naderi24} and to the matrix-variate normal distribution by \cite{tomarchio22a}.